Hats-Protocol/proposal-hatter/docs/spec.md

 Hats module address requirements: modules cannot be zero-address.
 This spec uses `EMPTY_SENTINEL = address(1)` for “no eligibility/toggle module”.

-Operational note: The DAO must configure Proposal Hatter with adequate per-asset limits in the Safe’s AllowanceModule, at least as large as the expected aggregate withdrawals between top-ups.
-Limits can be periodic or one-time; owners can adjust them as needed via the Safe UI/API.
+Operational note: The DAO must enable ProposalHatter as a module on the Safe.
+Safe owners may remove/disable the module at any time via Safe governance.

 ETH sentinel: `address(0)` denotes native ETH in all references below.

 Constructor wiring:

-- `HATS_PROTOCOL_ADDRESS` is immutable and set at deploy.
+- `HATS_PROTOCOL_ADDRESS` is immutable and set at deploy
+- `ownerHatId` is provided in the constructor and is immutable; the “owner” is any caller wearing this hat.
-- `safe` (the DAO Safe) and `allowanceModule` addresses are set in the constructor and never change post-deploy.
+- `safe` (the DAO's vault) is provided in the constructor and MAY be updated post‑deploy by the owner via `setVault(address)`.
-- `approverBranchId` is set in the constructor (admin under which per-proposal approver ticket hats are created) and is immutable thereafter.
+- `approverBranchId` is set in the constructor (admin under which per‑proposal approver ticket hats are created) and is immutable thereafter.
-- `opsBranchId` is set in the constructor (branch root used for validation of per-proposal reserved hats) and is immutable thereafter.
+- `opsBranchId` is set in the constructor (branch root used for validation of per‑proposal reserved hats) and is immutable thereafter.
-- Role hat IDs (`proposerHatId`, `executorHatId`, `escalatorHatId`) are set in the constructor and cannot be updated.
+- Role hat IDs (`proposerHatId`, `executorHatId`, `escalatorHatId`) are set in the constructor and MAY be updated post‑deploy by the owner via `setProposerHat`, `setExecutorHat`, and `setEscalatorHat`.
 There is no global Approver Hat.
-- Proposal Hatter has no owner role; the deployment parameters above define the entire administrative surface area.
+- Pausability: the owner may toggle `pauseProposals(bool)` and `pauseWithdrawals(bool)`.
+Proposal‑lifecycle pause blocks create/queue/execute (see Semantics).
+Withdrawals pause blocks `withdraw`.
+Escalate/Reject/Cancel remain unpaused.
 - Internal allowance balances can only be increased by executed proposals and decreased by withdrawals; there is no administrative path to adjust them.

 ---

 ## 2) Roles (Hat IDs, checked at call time)

+- Owner Hat — wearer of `ownerHatId`; required for admin/setter/pause functions.
 - Proposer Hat — required to propose.
 - Approver Ticket Hat — per-proposal hat created by `propose` (under `approverBranchId`) and minted operationally to the chosen decider; required to approve/reject and approveAndExecute for that proposal only.
-- Executor Hat (optional) — if unset (`0`), any address may execute after the proposal's ETA; if set, caller must wear this hat.
+- Executor Hat — if set to `PUBLIC_SENTINEL` (value `1`), execution is public; otherwise, caller must wear this hat.
 - Escalator Hat — may escalate (pre-execution veto to full DAO path).

 Additionally, each proposal has a Recipient Hat, which is the hat authorized to withdraw funds from the vault.

 All role checks use `Hats.isWearerOfHat(msg.sender, roleHatId)` at call time.
-There is no contract owner; once deployed, role assignments remain fixed until a new deployment occurs.
+Admin functions require the caller to wear the Owner Hat.
+Role assignments (proposer/executor/escalator) may be updated post‑deploy by the owner.

 Sentinels